tutek1/DTLabs/02_Player/lab02.md

 I could manually set all the properties on each material of each object, but what if I decide later on that the robot will have a different color? ⇾ I would have to modify all the parts of the robot, which is not ideal.

 #### Saving materials
-Let's learn how to save materials, so that we can then use them on other meshes.
+Let's learn how to save materials, so we can reuse them on other meshes.

 [<img src="img/MaterialResourceSave.PNG"/>](https://raw.githubusercontent.com/tutek1/DTLabs/refs/heads/main/02_Player/img/MaterialResourceSave.PNG)
 1. **Select** the `MeshInstance3D` with the capsule